-As a plant-based gut health dietitian, I want to create simple plant-based recipes that offer nutrition benefits AND flavour.
+As a plant-based gut health dietitian, I want to create simple plant-based recipes that offer nutrition benefits AND flavour, like my protein-packed curried lentil soup.
 Because there is no point if healthy eating doesn’t taste good!
 And this vegan soup recipe proves that you don’t have to give up on simple comforts just because you’re eating plant-based.

 Because I started my practice working with a lot of folks with celiac disease and gluten intolerance, I’ve been creating gluten free, vegan recipes for a long time – Eat More Plants Cookbook is full of them – but I realize that a lot of folks have started to associate good for your gut with gluten free, and it’s time that changes.
 You’re going to start seeing more recipes here that feature gut-friendly (and gluten-containing!) whole grains such as barley, farro and wheat berries because as long as you aren’t gluten intolerant, your gut actually NEEDS the incredible fibre and gut boosting benefits of these staple grains!

 So I am VERY excited to share this mushroom barley soup with you.
 It’s giving comforting, vegan beef barley soup kind of vibes which was one of my favourite soups growing up!
 It’s simple, nutritious and a family friendly dinner that everyone can enjoy.
 It’s way easier than you think to make vegan soups from scratch, like my vegan turmeric and ginger soup with cauliflower and my nourishing vegan green soup.